By: Emily Wells Morrow, WVU Extension Agent, Jefferson County

 When you run a small farm, business structure is usually the last thing on your mind.
 Is it even worth bothering with all the extra paperwork and hassle to set up anything other than a sole proprietorship?
 In short, the answer is yes.

 Simply put, a sole proprietorship offers no legal barrier between you and your business.
-If, for example, a visitor becomes injured on your farm, a sole proprietorship business structure means a liability judgement could result in your assets – both your farm and personal assets.
+If, for example, a visitor becomes injured on your farm, a sole proprietorship business structure means a liability judgment could result in your assets – both your farm and personal assets.

 A more formal business structure, such as an LLC or corporation, means there is separation between what the business owns and what you own, thus minimizing your legal risk.